Skip to content

 net: 10.65.0.0/28

 The 'net' parameter defines the network address range of the usb0 network.
-The server host will automatically receive an IP address within this network including the DNS servers defined under 'post_start_cmd_append'.
+The host will automatically receive an IP address within this network including the DNS servers defined under 'post_start_cmd_append'.
 Note: This network should not be same as the network PiKVM is connected to.

 5. Don't forget to reboot.

-An example of what the config would look like for a server host that can access PiKVM and has internet access:
+An example of what the config would look like for a host that can access PiKVM and has internet access:

 otgnet: